 - fine point sharpies

 - and of course, some eggs (chicken eggs, chocolate eggs or artificial eggs)

-If you like a color scheme, pick out three colors that are similar in range.
-Yellow, orange and pink work well.
-Blue, green and yellow is another nice combination, or blue, purple and pink.
-That way, however the little ones choose to dip or mix, you still come out with eggs in a lovely tonal range.
-Limiting the dipping bowls to three also makes it manageable for a small child.
+“First off, pick out your colors of food dyes.
+If you like a color scheme, pick out three similar colors in range (Yellow, orange and pink work well. blue, green and yellow or blue, purple, and pink are other excellent combinations).
+That way, however your kids choose to dip or mix, you still come out with eggs in a stunning tonal range.

-Dipping with fingers is the best, since the egg holders are too hard to manage for small hands.
-We set an egg carton between us in the middle of the table, and my daughter dips the eggs and then sets them in the carton to dry.
-As they begin to dry, I draw on them with a sharpie.
-Stick-on gems from the craft store are fun for her to decorate her own eggs.
+Dipping with fingers is the best since the egg holders are too hard to manage for small hands.
+So we set an egg carton between us in the middle of the table, and my daughter dips the eggs and then sets them in the carton to dry.

 Then, I draw on them with a sharpie and decorate them with stick-on gems from the craft store.
 For the very best hard-boiled eggs, place chilled eggs in a deep pan with a lid and fill with cold water until the eggs are just immersed.
 Next, place the covered pan on the stove and bring water to a boil.
 As soon as the water boils, turn off the heat but don’t remove the pan from the warm stove.